oVirt/ovirt-site/source/release/3.5/index.html.md

 ##### Fedora and EL7 hosts

-It is strongly recommended for the best networking experience to disable and mask network manager and replace firewalld with iptables:
+It is strongly recommended for the best networking experience to disable and mask network manager and replace firewalld with iptables due [an selinux policy issues](https://bugzilla.redhat.com/show_bug.cgi?id=1143873):

          systemctl stop NetworkManager
          systemctl disable NetworkManager